theory/pgenv/README.md

     pgenv build 10.3
 ```

-Within the configuration file it is possible to instrument
+Within the configuration file it is possible to instrument the build phase from
-the build phase from the configuration to the actual build.
-For instance,
+the configuration to the actual build.
+For instance, in order to build with
-in order to build with PL/Perl, it is possible to configure
-the variable `PGENV_CONFIGURE_OPTS` adding `--with-perl`.
-Please note that
+PL/Perl, it is possible to configure the variable `PGENV_CONFIGURE_OPTS` adding
+`--with-perl`.
+Or say you need SSL support and to tell teh compiler to use
+Homebrew-installed OpenSSL.
+Edit it something like:

+    PGENV_CONFIGURE_OPTS="--with-perl --with-openssl  CFLAGS=-I/usr/local/opt/openssl/include LDFLAGS=-L/usr/local/opt/openssl/lib"

-it is possible to pass argument variables within the command line to
+Please note that it is possible to pass argument variables within the command
-instrument the build phase.
+line to instrument the build phase.
 As an example, the following is a possible
 work-flow to configure and build a customized 10.5 instance:

     $ pgenv config write 10.5
     $ pgenv config edit 10.5